wso2/docs-ei/en/micro-integrator/docs/setup/security/encrypting_plain_text.md

 ### Using encrypted (dynamic) secrets

-Dynamic secrets can be used in server configurations the same way as descibed in the `Using encrypted (static) secrets` section with the `$secret` placeholder.
+Dynamic secrets can be used in server configurations the same way as described in the `Using encrypted (static) secrets` section with the `$secret` placeholder.

 ```toml tab='Environment Variable'
 [keystore.tls]